 The luck of the Irish - we’ve all heard about it, but we’ve also been accused of having a very dark side.
 I mean, read a Martin McDonagh play, a Patrick McCabe book, or even Colm Toibin or most of the fiction coming out of Ireland lately and you’ll know what I mean.

-Here are ten Irish things to cast off it you want to live a happier life.
+Here are nine Irish things to cast off it you want to live a happier life.

 Irish and guilt go together like love and marriage.
 Blame our punishing version of Catholicism which made us all sure we're heading to hell if we as much as looked at a dirty picture or had bad thoughts.
 Thankfully, there is a new era today and Irish people can forget the old ways and embrace a guiltless life.
 Well, maybe.